healing From

 “Your blog article felt like someone quietly turning on the light in a room I thought I had to sit in alone.
 I stopped calling it ‘imposter syndrome’ and started seeing the pattern of how I was treated.”

 “For the first time, someone named what happened and what I experienced without making me feel weak or dramatic.
-I printed one of your prompts and keep it in my notebook for difficult days.”
+I printed one of your 'inner activation prompts' and keep it in my notebook for difficult days.”

-“Your practical framework which described ‘what I'm responsible for vs. what I absorbed’ was a turning point.
-I used it before my performance review and I didn't cry in while driving home afterwards.”
+“Your practical 'framework' which described ‘what I'm responsible for vs. what I absorbed’ was a turning point.
+I used it before my performance review and I didn't breakdown or get angry while driving home afterwards.”

 Questions